 Bridget “Bee” Quammie is a healthcare professional, blogger, freelance writer, social media manager, and speaker.
 With a degree in Health Sciences from the University of Western Ontario and Post-Graduate Certificate in Health Promotion from George Brown College, Bee has turned her passion for health into a career in mental health research, international health, and acquired brain injury work.

 Bee started her personal blog, ‘83 To Infinity, in 2011.
-Focusing on areas around natural hair care, health & wellness, art & culture and more, ‘83 To Infinity has offered her the opportunity to write for digital publications such as Chatelaine, UPTOWN Magazine, and The Huffington Post Canada.
-Bee was recently recognized by Black Enterprise as one of the “most impactful and successful voices in the online space,” and is a 2014 Black Canadians Award nominee.
-Bee has been featured on Arise TV’s new show Our Take in New York City, and on TVO’s The Agenda With Steve Paikin.
+Focusing on areas around natural hair care, health & wellness, art & culture and more, ‘83 To Infinity has offered her the opportunity to write for digital publications such as Chatelaine, UPTOWN Magazine, For Harriet and The Huffington Post Canada.
+Bee was recently recognized by Black Enterprise as one of the “most impactful and successful voices in the online space,” is a a 2013 Canadian Weblog Award nominee, and a 2014 Black Canadians Award nominee.

 ’83 To Infinity’s motto is: “It’s never too late to learn something new, do something new, or be someone new,” and Bee uses her work to inspire and motivate others to embrace life’s journeys.